: Due to the heavy continuity of the series, all spoilers here will be unmarked

-- Nor about Elpizo destroying X's body.
-You get a close-up of Zero's face as he could only watch helplessly as the last thing keeping his best friend alive explodes before his very eyes.
+- Elpizo destroying X's body.
+You get a CG close-up of Zero's anguished face watching helplessly as the last thing keeping his best friend alive explodes before his very eyes.

 - The song, "I, 0, Your Fellow" that plays during that exchange, which really hammers the sadness of the moment home.
-The remix on the official album is even more of a Tear Jerker.
+The remix on the official album makes it even more sad.

 - The Japan-only (prior to Collection) vocal intro to the Zero 4 credits theme "Promise -Next New World-" translates as follows: